 So the challenge then is to set objectives representative of your plan and to determine to what extent you commit to them, i.e. what are the criteria which will allow you to drop your objectives, change them and move on to others.
 Or on the other hand to what extent will you move heaven and earth to bring about the objectives.

-This may be a question of the number of resources that you are willing to put in, it may be about how realistic your objectives are.
+This may be a question of the resources that you are willing to put in, it may be about how realistic your objectives are.
 If your objectives are too far from reality then they will require a large amount of resource to force them through.

 If your objectives are easily achievable you may question whether they are sufficiently challenging because you may not have moved forward very much.
 This could simply be just a series of next actions.

-Ideally, you set objectives far in the future and achieve them but the further into the future you set your objectives the less likely they are to be achievable because of unpredictability.
+Ideally, you set objectives far in the future and achieve them successfully, but the further into the future you set your objectives the less likely they are to be achievable because of unpredictability.
 Things change so much, but if you don’t set any objectives and you don’t commit to anything then you are a boat without a rudder.